 As such, the BMVC certificate requires core competencies to participate in the live virtual classes, group projects and assignments.

 These include:

-- Experience using Zoom or similar video conferencing software that uses a camera and microphone - A willingness to learn new software applications (e.g., Adobe Creative Cloud, Miro, Blender, audio/video editing software, etc.) - A desire to explore your capabilities, and apply new technical skills to assignments and class activities.
+- Experience using Zoom or similar video conferencing software that uses a camera and microphone - A willingness to learn new software applications (e.g., Adobe Creative Cloud, Miro, Blender, audio/video editing software, etc.) - A desire to explore your capabilities, engage in self-guided learning to fill skills gaps, and apply new technical skills to assignments and class activities.